ElhadiMohsenAbdalla/SWMMLIDOPT/README.md

 ### How to use SWMMLIDopt

-The following example illustrates the use of SWMMLIDopt tool for oprimization of LID measures.
+The following example illustrates the use of SWMMLIDopt tool for optimization of LID measures.
 In this example we use NTNU_case_noLID.inp which can be downloaded from the example folder in this repository.
 Open the example NTNU_case_noLID.inp in your SWMM software to make sure that it is working.
 Next, open Rstudio and follow these steps

 1. DOWNLOAD and open the SWMMLIDopt.R.